Aliases for SUV39H2 Gene

 GeneCards Summary for SUV39H2 Gene

-SUV39H2 (Suppressor Of Variegation 3-9 Homolog 2 (Drosophila)) is a Protein Coding gene.
+SUV39H2 (Suppressor Of Variegation 3-9 Homolog 2) is a Protein Coding gene.
 Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include chromatin binding and transcription regulatory region sequence-specific DNA binding.
 An important paralog of this gene is EHMT1.

 UniProtKB/Swiss-Prot Summary for SUV39H2 Gene